lohith-ar/maincourse_java_jfse_mc01_outcome03_03/PROBLEM.md

        + createRectangle(String color, int length, int breadth): Rectangle
             - Create a Rectangle object and return it
        + compareRoomArea(Room one, Room two): int
+            - This method should be static.
             - Method should return 0 when areas of room are equal.
-Should return 1, if the one's area is greater than two's area, else should return -1
+Should return 1, if the one's area is greater than two's area, else should return -1.
        + getRoomSummary(Room room): String
+            - This method should be static.
-            - Should return the toString() for the room appended with Rounded area and perimeter
+            - Should return the toString() for the room appended with Rounded area and perimeter.

   Class Square